dokku/dokku-nats/README.md

 dokku nats:promote other_service playground
 ```

-This will replace nats_url with the url from other_service and generate another environment variable to hold the previous value if necessary.
+This will replace `NATS_URL` with the url from other_service and generate another environment variable to hold the previous value if necessary.
 You could end up with the following for example:

 ```
 NATS_URL=nats://other_service:ANOTHER_PASSWORD@dokku-nats-other-service:4222/other_service